dodycode/learn_typescript/README.md

 # learn_typescript
-Learn TypeScript Fuctions more in depth
+Learn how to make type aliases in TypeScript